-Fluctuations in interest rates, currency rates or prices of equity indices may cause a loss.
+Fluctuations in interest rates, currency rates, prices of equity indices or prices of ETFs related to gold or crude oil may cause a loss.
 Since the transaction amount is much larger than the deposited exchange margin, these fluctuations may cause a loss exceeding the deposited exchange margin, depending on market conditions.
-Click kabu 365 prices also do not reflect the actual equity index prices.
+Click kabu 365 prices also do not reflect the actual prices of equity index or ETF.
 The difference in these two prices can expand due to factors such as supply and demand balance and market conditions.
-Therefore, investors may incur losses when they are unable to trade contracts at prices they expect based on actual equity index prices.
+Therefore, investors may incur losses when they are unable to trade contracts at prices they expect based on actual prices of equity index or ETF.

 TFX has introduced the clearing system under which it acts as a counterparty to a TFX Trading Member in each contract and TFX segregates all exchange margins deposited by Customer; therefore, all deposited margins are in principle protected.
 Provided, however, that non-payments by a TFX Trading Member etc., due to changes in credit status or bankruptcy by a TFX Trading Member etc., may cause delays in completing refund procedures or unexpected loss.